barrackmobamba69/Air-quality-detector/README.md

 python3 -m pip install RPi.GPIO adafruit-circuitpython-dht gpiozero pyserial requests
 4. Set up your ThingSpeak account and replace the `THINGSPEAK_API_KEY` in the `airqualitydetector.py` script with your API key.

+## Usage
+Ensure all sensors and LEDs are connected to the correct GPIO pins as per the Hardware Requirements section.
+Run the script with Python 3:

+      python3 airqualitydetector.py

+The system will start monitoring air quality parameters and:

+- Display readings in the console
+- Update LED indicators based on air quality
+- Trigger the buzzer for high temperature alerts
+- Send data to ThingSpeak every 30 seconds

 ## Implementation Details
 ### Connections
 - Gas Sensor: Connected via GPIO pin 12